aboutcode-org/scancode-workbench/docs/source/ui-reference/dependency-info-dashboard.rst

 :index:`Dependency Info Dashboard`
 =====================================

+Dependency info dashboard summarizes the dependencies information detected in scan for files under the selected path.
 Scan must have ``--package`` option for Dependency Info Dashboard

 Summary of Dependencys:

-- Count of
-    - Dependencies
+- Total number of Dependencies detected

 - Summary table
     - Dependencies per Scope (Runtime, Optional, Resolved) for each Package Type